-Franklin Primary Care offers immunization services to all ages in West Hempstead, NY, and surrounding areas!
-For more information, please call us or schedule an appointment online.
+Franklin Primary Care offers immunization services to all ages in West Hempstead, NY, and surrounding areas.
+Vaccines help your body to fight against the viruses and diseases.
+For more information, please contact us or schedule an appointment online.
 We are located at 225 Nassau Boulevard, West Hempstead, New York 11552.

 Table of Contents:

 Why is immunization important?

 Franklin Primary Care is happy to provide our wonderful patients with primary care services including physical examinations, pain management, acute injury treatment, x-ray services, and preventative health care.
 Preventative healthcare is an incredibly important field of medicine that can drastically reduce the risks of diseases, and chronic conditions.
 A major part of preventative care is immunizations.
 Read down below to learn more about the immunizations provided at Franklin Primary Care!

 Immunization refers to the process of getting a vaccination to protect against diseases, illnesses, and infections.
 Throughout your lifetime you will need to get numerous immunizations to help prevent the flu, measles, whooping cough, polio, and more.
 Vaccinations can be incredibly beneficial and effective for infants, children, adolescents, adults, and elderly.

 Did you know that there are many different kinds of vaccines?

 Inactivated vaccines include the flu shot, rabies shot, polio shot, and hepatitis A vaccine.
 This type of vaccine is used to kill certain types of germs that are responsible for causing disease.
 For ongoing immunity, you may need to get booster shots of inactivated vaccines.